TheMinecraftGuyGuru/vidfriends/docs/STARTUP.md

 ### 4.1 Start PostgreSQL

 Create a database role and schema for VidFriends.
-The example below uses the default PostgreSQL superuser:
+The example below uses the default PostgreSQL superuser.
+Until migrations are finalized you may need to drop and recreate the database between iterations:

 ```bash
 createdb vidfriends